 The Rev. T. Lawrence Shannon has been living in Mexico for two years, working as a tourist guide for a cut-rate travel agency.
 Shannon lost his church and was defrocked after taking liberties with one of his parishioners.
 He's now accompanying a group of middle-aged ladies from Texas whose leader, Judith Fellowes, is keeping a close eye on her teenage ward, Charlotte Goodall, who definitely has an interest in the former priest.
 After Charlotte and Shannon spend the night together, Fellowes is out to have him fired and to keep her from communicating with his employer, Shannon strands them at a remote hotel run by his good friend Maxine Faulk.
 It's the arrival of Hannah Jelkes and her elderly grandfather that has the greatest impact however.
 Her approach to life and love forces Shannon to deal with his demons and re-evaluate his life.Written by

 The Church schedules Morning Prayer and Holy Communion as a single early service, with "Sermon" as a separate service later.
-The film is set during the 1928 Prayer Book period, when Morning Prayer was one service and Holy Communion was another service.
+In 1964 the Episcopal Church used the 1928 Prayer Book, which had Morning Prayer as one service and Holy Communion as another service.
 A sermon wouldn't be a stand-alone event, either service could include one.
 See more »

 See more »

 83 of 98 people found this review helpful.